 Image : [Used with permission]

-Singer songwriter Alice Lynskey on the soundtrack to her life
+Folk/Acoustic singer/songwriter Little Butler on the soundtrack to his life

-What was the first album/single that you ever bought?
+What is the first album/single that you ever bought?

 What is your earliest musical memory?

 It was being in a record shop in Dublin with my mam when I was very young.
 The song playing in the shop at the time was The Obvious Child by Paul Simon.
 I remember that song stopping me in my tracks and having my mind blown by the drums in it.
 My mam bought the CD and we played it all the time in the car together.
 Good times.

 Is there a particular song/band/singer that made you want to be a musician?

 The first time I ever heard Live Forever by Oasis, that was the game changer for me.

 What song instantly reminds you of a particular person?